Probing the sound speed and clustering of dark energy: Conclusions

 \section{Conclusions}

-Recent cosmological observations, and in particular the DESI DR2 BAO measurements, arise a challenge to the standard $\Lambda$CDM paradigm, and strongly suggest that dark energy may exhibit dynamical behavior.
-Once dark energy is allowed to evolve in time, its perturbations and clustering properties necessarily become part of the physical description: a consistent treatment must go beyond the background level and incorporate the sound speed and stability conditions of the perturbations.

-In this work we investigated dark energy perturbations using two complementary frameworks: the Parameterized Post-Friedmann (PPF) approach, which provides a stable description across the phantom divide and regulates the divergence problem of parameterized equation of state models, and the Effective Field Theory (EFT) approach, which offers a unified and model-independent parameterization of perturbations through the $\alpha$-basis.
-Using the DESI DR2 BAO data in combination with Planck 2018 CMB and Union3 supernovae, we constrained the clustering behavior of dynamical dark energy and, and in particular its effective sound speed.
+In this paper we investigated the perturbative properties of dark energy by probing its effective sound speed and clustering behavior using current cosmological observations.
+Motivated by recent DESI DR2 results favoring a dynamical equation-of-state, we performed a joint analysis within two complementary and theoretically consistent frameworks: the PPF approach, which provides a stable fluid description across the $w=-1$ boundary, and the EFT of dark energy, which offers a model-independent parametrization of perturbations.

-Within the PPF framework, we focused on $\log_{10}{c_s^2}$ to resolve the regime of extremely small sound speeds.
-For the $w$CDM model, the sound speed remains essentially unconstrained, as expected for an equation of state close to $-1$.
-However, in the $w_0w_a$CDM model, the degeneracy between $(1+w)$ and $c_s^2$ is broken, yielding the constraint
+Within the PPF framework, we focused on $\log_{10}c_s^2$ in order to access the phenomenologically relevant regime of very small sound speeds.
+For constant-$w$ models, the sound speed remains essentially unconstrained, as expected for dark energy close to a cosmological constant.
+In contrast, when a dynamical equation-of-state is allowed, the degeneracy between $(1+w)$ and $c_s^2$ is partially lifted, yielding the constraint $\log_{10}c_s^2=-3.00^{+2.9}_{-0.99}$, with a MAP value $\log_{10}c_s^2\simeq-0.98$.
+This constitutes the first meaningful constraint on the sound speed of dynamical dark energy from current data.
+The EFT analysis provides a consistent and complementary picture, with reconstructed sound-speed values in the range $c_s^2\sim0.3$ or $0.4$.

-with a MAP value $\log_{10}{c_s^2}=-0.9780$.
-These results indicate a preference for a small sound speed, but remain broadly consistent with a smooth dark-energy component.

-Within the EFT framework we found that $\alpha_{\mathrm{K}}$ is poorly constrained, in agreement with previous studies, whereas the reconstructed sound speed prefers values in the range $c_s^2 \sim 0.3$--$0.4$.
-The parameters $\alpha_{\mathrm{B}}$ and $\alpha_{\mathrm{M}}$ are primarily constrained through their impact on the late-time evolution of gravitational potentials and the ISW effect, and they remain compatible with no running of the Planck mass.
-Furthermore, we quantified the deviation from $\Lambda$CDM in the $w_0w_a$CDM background, finding $3.42\sigma$ for the background-only model, increasing to $3.63\sigma$ when PPF perturbations are included and decreasing to $3.19\sigma$ in the EFT case.
-Finally, a model comparison using AIC and BIC indicates that the $w_0w_a$CDM model without clustering effects is most favored by AIC, while BIC, which penalizes the extra parameters more strongly, continues to prefer $\Lambda$CDM.

-While Planck 2015 found the sound speed of dark energy to be essentially unconstrained, our analysis shows that the combination of DESI DR2, CMB, and supernova data now yields meaningful constraints on the clustering behavior of dynamical dark energy.
-At present, the data mildly prefer dynamical evolution of the equation of state, yet still favor dark energy that behaves as a nearly smooth component rather than one that significantly clusters.
-However, due to the sizeable uncertainties in current large-scale CMB measurements, these conclusions remain provisional.